cs41ao/cs41ao/README.md

 I am Senior Analyst within Service Management.
 I am currently working in the Financial Industry.

 As a Senior IT professional, I am looking to become a Technical Project Manager.
-I enjoy mentoring, volunteering and using tech for good to drive change.
+I enjoy mentoring, volunteering and using tech for good to create social impact.
 I love reading about how we can use Responsible AI, assistive technology and cloud solutions to build innovative solutions.

 👩‍💼 Pronouns: She/Her